 A Marxist Bibliography.
-Listing of Marx’s key works, with links to sources, plus commentaries on Marx from various perspectives.
+Listing of Marx’s key works, links to sources, and commentaries on Marx from various perspectives.

 New Left Periodicals Archive: SDS New Left Notes, SNCC Newsletters, GI Antiwar papers, and more.

 Radical America Archives.
-Several years of the SDS-initiated journal on history, edited by Paul Buhle, that live on after SDS ended.
+Several years of the SDS-initiated journal on history, edited by Paul Buhle, that lived on after SDS ended.

 The Radical Philosophy Archives.
-A UK-based journal of socialist and feminist philosophy, the first issue of which appeared in January 1972.
-It was founded in response to the widely felt discontent with the sterility of academic philosophy at the time (in Britain, completely dominated by the narrowest sort of “ordinary language” philosophy), with the purpose of providing a forum for the theoretical work which was emerging in the wake of the radical movements of the 1960.
+A UK-based journal of socialist and feminist philosophy, the first issue appeared in January 1972.
+It was founded in response to the widely felt discontent with the sterility of academic philosophy at the time (in Britain, completely dominated by the narrowest sort of “ordinary language” philosophy), to provide a forum for the theoretical work which was emerging in the wake of the radical movements of the 1960s.

 Also, ROSA LUXEMBURG’S STORY ON FILM (German: Die Geduld der Rosa Luxemburg) is a 1986 West German drama film, two hours long, NOW AVAILABLE FOR FREE HERE, directed by Margarethe von Trotta.
 It was entered into the 1986 Cannes Film Festival where Barbara Sukowa won the award for Best Actress.
-Moreover the film received the German Film Award (Bundesfilmpreis) for being considered 1986′s best feature film.
-Polish socialist and Marxist, Rosa Luxemburg dreams about revolution during the era of German Wilhelminism.
-While Luxemburg campaigns relentlessly for her beliefs, getting repeatedly imprisoned in Germany as well as in Poland, lovers and comrades betray her until the ambitious leader is assassinated after World War I in 1919.
+Moreover, the film received the German Film Award (Bundesfilmpreis) for being considered 1986′s best feature film.
+Polish socialist and Marxist Rosa Luxemburg dreams about revolution during the era of German Wilhelminism.
+While Luxemburg campaigns relentlessly for her beliefs, getting repeatedly imprisoned in Germany and Poland, lovers and comrades betray her until the ambitious leader was assassinated after World War I in 1919.

 The SDS Archives.
-This site offers a listing of the major memoirs written about Students for a Democratic Society, and a link to one major collection of the documents written at the time in PDF format.
-Links to more documents, and video interviews, are also available at Next Left Notes.
+This site offers a listing of the major memoirs written about Students for a Democratic Society and a link to one major collection of the documents written at the time in PDF format.
+More are available HERE Links to more documents and video interviews are also available at Next Left Notes.

 The Situationist Archives The Situationist International (SI) was a group of revolutionaries based mainly in Europe with very restricted membership.
 Founded in 1957, it reached its peak of influence in the May 1968 protests in France.
-With their ideas rooted in Marxism and the 20th-century European artistic avant-gardes, they advocated experiences of life alternative to those admitted by advanced capitalism, for the fulfillment of human desires.
-Their theoretical work peaked with the highly influential book ‘The Society of the Spectacle’ in which Guy Debord argued that the spectacle is a fake reality which masks capitalist degradation of human life.
-To overthrow this system, the SI supported the May ’68 revolts, and called for workers to occupy their factories and to run them through workers’ councils.
+With their ideas rooted in Marxism and the 20th-century European artistic avant-gardes, they advocated experiences of life alternative to those admitted by advanced capitalism for the fulfillment of human desires.
+Their theoretical work peaked with the highly influential book ‘The Society of the Spectacle’ in which Guy Debord argued that the spectacle is a fake reality that masks the capitalist degradation of human life.
+To overthrow this system, the SI supported the May ’68 revolts and called for workers to occupy their factories and run them through workers’ councils.
 Here are many of their writings in English

 The Slave Narratives Interviews with former slaves.
 Nearly all of the information presented here came from the WPA collection at the Mississippi Department of Archives and History, in addition to the 232 boxes of unprocessed material and county histories.